-For at least 10 years prior to my brain tumour diagnosis in 2008.
-I had been having headaches.
-I was able to control them with the usual aspirin you can buy over the counter.
-However in late 2007 when I was 24, my headaches were getting worse and more frequent.
-I was always feeling very tired.
+For at least 10 years prior to her brain tumour diagnosis in 2008, she had been having headaches.
+She was able to control them with the usual aspirin you can buy over the counter.
+However in late 2007 when she was 24, her headaches were getting worse and more frequent.

 At the time, I was working in an investment bank within their recruitment team in the city.
 I loved the London hustle and bustle that goes with a city job, but in 2007 the hustle and bustle became very hard on me.